MIT-Emerging-Talent/ET6-CDSP-group-03-repo/collaboration/retrospectives/5_final_presentation.md

 throughout the CDSP I learned a lot of things from technical things like what to consider when cleaning and analyzing a dataset to how to work in a team to deliver a cohesive project, and from this milestone I learned how to create slides that summarize a project and tell a story.

+### Viktoriya Haiduk

+This Milestone helped me organize my learnings and practice communicating research results in a clear and concise way.
+I also recognized my strengths in content preparation and areas for growth in presentation delivery, which will guide my further development